Skip to content

 There is a risk that climate change will impact Cloetta.
 This may involve transition risks such as changing rules and taxation, as well as physical risks.
 Physical risks include changes that are both long-term and urgent in nature, for example extreme weather conditions and natural catastrophes that could impact Cloetta’s access to raw materials and disrupt business operations directly or indirectly.

-The climate crisis coincides with a biodiversity crisis and water-crisis,
+The climate crisis coincides with a biodiversity crisis and water-crisis, which agriculture is directly impacted by.

-the investment community and new initiatives are receiving more
+Climate-related risks are becoming an ever-growing concern among the investment community and new initiatives are receiving more attention.

 Cloetta is raising the ambition level to improve its total environmental